[Morioka City, Iwate Prefecture] 5 Morioka Souvenirs! If you're visiting Morioka, how about buying some of these souvenirs for yourself?

 table of contents

-the "52 places to go this year" by the New York Times , cars with license plates from other prefectures and foreign tourists have become more common in Morioka city, and souvenirs seem to be selling well.
+by the New York Timesthe "52 Places to Go This Year", it has become common to see cars with license plates from other prefectures and foreign tourists in Morioka City, and souvenirs seem to be selling well.

 You can often see people purchasing souvenirs for their families and workplaces, including traditional specialty sweets and modern sweets, at places like Gurutto Yu Morioka Station Store on the second floor of Morioka Station and Odensekan in the station building, Fezan